Documentation and revitalization of Tofa: fieldwork with the last speakers

 This 78-year-old speaker, whom I met only in 2011 before, has told several stories of her life and some fiction-stories she made up herself, that is a very valuable data.

-The deposit also contains the work with kids, following the ‘instructions game’ and a 6-year-old girl reciting a poem in Tofa.
+The collection also contains the work with kids, following the ‘instructions game’ and a 6-year-old girl reciting a poem in Tofa.

 There are 79 bundles representing a present-day Tofa language in monologues and dialogues mainly with the researcher, recordings of standard linguistic questionnaires and elicitation sessions, translations from Russian into Tofa and from Tofa into Russian with further sentence makings with stimuli.
 To make the narrations easier there were the sessions with the pictures and children’s picture book description held and further retelling of the described pictures.